PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

     In your AWS account, this command will create a new IAM user, IAM policy, ECS cluster that uses AWS Fargate, and VPC, if they don't already exist.
     In your Prefect workspace, this command will create an [`AWSCredentials` block](https://prefecthq.github.io/prefect-aws/credentials/) for storing the generated credentials.

-    Here's example output from running the command:
+    Here's abbreviated example output from running the command:

     <div class="terminal">